All Episodes

 EIB excellence in broadcasting.

-The program and hosts that everybody in media emulates, loves, and in some cases resents, and in a few extreme cases, hates.
+A program and host that everybody in media emulates, loves, and in some cases resents, and in a few extreme cases, hates.

 And we are known by our enemies, and we thank God for them daily.

-We're going to get to your phone calls a little quick over here.
+And we're going to get to your phone calls i'll quicko here.

 I know I had diarrhea of the mouth in the first hour, but I had to put that all together for you.

-What would carry's flip-flops and Hillary at the Take Back America Convention and a stupid new theme that the Democrats are threatening to unveil on everybody.
+What with Carrie's flip-flops and Hillary at the Take Back America Convention and his stupid new theme that the Democrats are threatening to unveil on everybody?

 But first, ladies and gentlemen, big news here.